 Johnnie Walker Gold Label Reserve

-For its considerable age, it is also reasonably priced and worth every dollar.
+For its age, it is also reasonably priced and worth every dollar.
 If you never get a taste of Blue Label, you'll be just fine stopping right here.

 Johnnie Walker Blue Label

 Do not accidentally order Johnnie Walker Blue Label at the bar; it will cost you.
 It is the pinnacle of the Johnnie Walker portfolio and one that many of us only get to taste on rare, usually very special, occasions.
 It is a luxury, and there are few other drinks that can follow up a four- or five-star meal like a glass of Blue Label.

 Blue Label (40 to 43 percent ABV, 80 to 86 proof) is filled with rare whiskeys, many from distilleries that are now defunct.
 Johnnie Walker claims that "only one in ten thousand casks are of the quality required to make this blend."
 It is characterized by soft sherry, honey, and vanilla contrasted by an intense, dark chocolate peatiness.

 Follow the advice: Johnnie Walker suggests that the best way to enjoy Blue Label is to "cool the palate with a glass of ice-cold spring water" then sip it from a snifter.
 It is beautiful, it is an experience, and it is one of the best spirits you will find.

 11 of 13

 While those whiskeys make up Johnnie Walker's core range, the brand offers a variety of limited edition whiskeys.
 These tend to be special blends with a unique taste only found in that bottle.
 Many are also part of special promotions and reasonably priced.
 They're fun whiskeys to explore.